• Skip to primary navigation

 Chocolate Layer

 • To prepare the chocolate layer, put chocolate and coconut oil into a medium saucepan.
-Start melting the chocolate by constantly stirring with a whisk or spoon. (alternatively you could melt it in a water bath).
+Start melting the chocolate on very low heat and constantly stir with a whisk or spoon. (alternatively you could melt it in a water bath).

 • They can be stored in an airtight container in the fridge for up to a week.